Kobold (Dungeons & Dragons): Publication and depiction history

 Kobolds appeared as monsters alongside goblins, orcs, and trolls in the 1971 wargame Chainmail, as part of Gary Gygax's "fantasy supplement" inspired by The Hobbit and other fantasy novels.
 This supplement inspired the first editions of Dungeons & Dragons (1974), where kobolds appear again.
 These early appearances depict kobolds only as creatures similar to goblins.

 Kobolds also featured as opponents in the first playtest run by Gary Gygax for the original D&D rules in 1972.

 Kobolds were first described as hairless humanoids with small horns by Gygax in the Monster Manual (1977) for Advanced Dungeons & Dragons (AD&D), which also describes them as aggressive, tribal creatures living in dark forests or subterranean settings.
 They appeared in the video game Pool of Radiance (1988), with their depiction directly derived from that book.

 In 1987, Roger E. Moore published the editorial "Tucker's kobolds" in the magazine Dragon, describing a game scenario where a horde of well-prepared kobolds uses guerrilla tactics to significantly challenge a more powerful party of adventurers.
 This editorial became popular among roleplaying fans, and helped kobolds gain traction.
 The AD&D 2nd Edition Monstrous Manual (1993) introduced Urds, a race similar to kobolds with batlike wings.
+Kobolds were made available as a player character race in The Complete Book of Humanoids (1993).

 Later editions of the game emphasized more draconic aspects, and suggest that kobolds are biologically related to dragons, and view them as an object of worship and servitude.
 In the 3rd edition, the original kobolds were replaced henceforth by the new draconic ones.

 A notable kobold character in media adaptations of Dungeons & Dragons is Deekin Scalesinger, an aspiring bard introduced in Shadows of Undrentide expansion pack for the role-playing video game Neverwinter Nights developed by BioWare.
 Deekin is originally a follower of the white dragon Tymofarrar, who orders Deekin's kin to travel to a small village called Hilltop located in the Silver Marches and attack a dwarven wizard named Drogan Droganson.
 Deekin meets and helps the protagonist of Shadows of Undrentide, an apprentice of Drogan, and later persuades the adventurer to take him along as a traveling companion.
 Deekin returns as a henchman in the second Neverwinter Nights expansion pack, Hordes of the Underdark, where he is depicted as growing in power and stature, even manifesting dragon-like abilities and features as a Dragon Disciple.
 Deekin makes a cameo appearance in Neverwinter Nights II developed by Obsidian Entertainment.